Sarnen: Road

 The highway A8 passes by Sarnen.

 Railway

-Giswil is served by Sarnen station on the Brünig line, an inter-regional narrow-gauge railway from Interlaken to Lucerne.
+Sarnen is served by Sarnen station on the Brünig line, an inter-regional narrow-gauge railway from Interlaken to Lucerne.
 The hourly InterRegio train between Interlaken and Lucerne stops at the station, as does the half-hourly Lucerne S-Bahn S5 service between Giswil and Lucerne.

 Airplane

 Switzerland has three major international airports: Geneva, Zurich and Basel.
 Both Basel (at 125 km) and Zurich (90 km) airports are closer to Sarnen than Geneva airport (260 km).
 The journey from either airport by road takes from about 1 h to 1 hour 20 minutes.

 Geneva and Zurich airports have built-in railway stations.
 The journey from Zurich takes between 1 h 30 min and 1 h 55 min depending on train connections.

 Weather

 Sarnen has an average of 139.3 days of rain per year and on average receives 1200 mm of precipitation.
 The wettest month is August during which time Sarnen receives an average of 162 mm of precipitation.
 During this month there is precipitation for an average of 13.6 days.
 The month with the most days of precipitation is June, with an average of 14.6, but with only 147 mm of precipitation.
 The driest month of the year is January with an average of 66 mm of precipitation over 13.6 days.